Three-Area Upper Face Botox in Walnut Creek

 Because these areas influence each other, treating all three together can sometimes create a more balanced result than treating isolated areas separately.
 The goal is not to freeze the face.
 The goal is to soften excessive movement, reduce visible lines, and help the upper face look more relaxed, rested, and natural.

 Dr. Sodeifi uses a conservative, anatomy-guided approach.
 This is especially important in the upper face because small changes in Botox placement or dosing can affect brow height, eyelid heaviness, eye expression, and overall facial balance.
-The clinic’s brand framework emphasizes physician-led, anatomy-guided, safety-focused, conservative care rather than retail-style treatment descriptions.

 What three-area upper face Botox may help improve